easolhq/easolhq.github.io/docs/reference/objects/product/faq.md

 parent: Product
 ---

-When using an `faq` object you have access to the following attributes
+When using an `faq` object you have access to the following attributes:

 # faq.answer